Lamiaceae: Genera

 Kew Gardens provides a list of genera that includes additional information.
 A list at the Angiosperm Phylogeny Website is frequently updated.
+Plants of the World Online currently accepts 224 genera.

 Recent changes

 The circumscription of several genera has changed since 2004.
 Tsoongia, Paravitex, and Viticipremna have been sunk into synonymy with Vitex.
 Huxleya has been sunk into Volkameria.
 Kalaharia, Volkameria, Ovieda, and Tetraclea have been segregated from a formerly polyphyletic Clerodendrum.
 Rydingia has been separated from Leucas.
 The remaining Leucas is paraphyletic over four other genera.

 Subfamilies and tribes

 In 2004, the Lamiaceae were divided into seven subfamilies, plus 10 genera not placed in any of the subfamilies.
 The unplaced genera are: Tectona, Callicarpa, Hymenopyramis, Petraeovitex, Peronema, Garrettia, Cymaria, Acrymia, Holocheila, and Ombrocharis.
 The subfamilies are the Symphorematoideae, Viticoideae, Ajugoideae, Prostantheroideae, Nepetoideae, Scutellarioideae, and Lamioideae.
 The subfamily Viticoideae is probably not monophyletic.
 The Prostantheroideae and Nepetoideae are divided into tribes.
 These are shown in the phylogenetic tree below.

 Phylogeny

 Most of the genera of Lamiaceae have never been sampled for DNA for molecular phylogenetic studies.
 Most of those that have been are included in the following phylogenetic tree.
 The phylogeny depicted below is based on seven different sources.